fraserCher/coding_concepts/README.md

 * Node (7.6 or newer) and npm (4.1.2 or newer)
 * 400 MB storage space

+### Gotcha
+Jest is used as the test framework, but this does not work in version 11.11 of Node as documented here: https://github.com/facebook/jest/issues/8069

 ## Getting Started

 Download and install dependencies by running, in the project directory: